akto-api-security/tests-library/remediation/FILE_INCLUSION_NEW_PARAM_WINDOWS.md

 ### Step 5: Limit File Permissions
 Limit permissions on the file system for web-facing applications as much as possible, to reduce impact if a security vulnerability in the application is exploited.

-### Step 6: Regular Audit and Update
-Regularly audit your code and update necessary patches.
-If a vulnerability is identified, ensure it is fixed in all the places where the vulnerable code is used.